mintelekk/AIproduction/README.md

 .pdf
 .docx
 .txt
 Textbooks and other technical documents can be used as the source material.
+Textbook file names should be name of textbook with underscores as spaces.
 Run ollama3 after install all dependencies. ollama run llama3